Music and my mental health

 Laura talks about how listening to and playing music has helped her mental health.
-Laura is hoping to go on to study music therapy.

 Music has always had a massive impact on my mental health.
 Whether it’s playing or listening to music, I always had a strong connection to it.